 Our 'Swim and Survive' program for Year 6 is a CPR training led by qualified first aiders.
 This is an essential life survival skill.

 The Year 6 coding program teaches Tinkercad, Scratch, WINK and Codecademy.
-The students have access to a 3D printer.Students investigate issues of modern communication and ‘Cyber-Safety’ through a class approach to blogging and computer use.Our students utilise a range of ICT tools to support and extend their learning in numeracy, literacy and integrated studies.
+The students use Tinkercad to print items on the 3D printer.Students investigate issues of modern communication and ‘Cyber-Safety’ through a class approach to blogging and computer use.Our students utilise a range of ICT tools to support and extend their learning in numeracy, literacy and integrated studies.

 Preparation for secondary school is important throughout the year and students are encouraged to develop their independence, and responsibility for their learning.
 Daily organisation, weekly homework and diary use are integral to this process.